JackDilger/spins-and-needles-ms4/testing.md

 ***

 I have used the chrome developer tool extension [Lighthouse](https://web.dev/measure/) to evaluate my sites accessibility.
 To provide a good user experience lighthouse recommends sites should strive to have a good score (90-100).
-All pages on the site have a 100% score in lighthouse, the same as shown here on the home page.
+All pages on the site meet this standard, the same as shown below on the home page.

 ![Lighthouse Report](documentation/testing_images/lighthouse-test.JPG)